 - Getting your business to think more about the customer

-You can get a free persona template here to ensure that you are building effective personas.
+You can get a free persona template below to ensure that you are building effective journeys.

 Examples of customer segments would be: